lnbits/lnbits/README.md

 - Fallback wallet for the LNURL scheme
 - Instant wallet for LN demonstrations

 LNbits can run on top of any Lightning funding source.
-It supports LND, CLN, Eclair, Spark, LNpay, OpenNode, LightningTipBot, and with more being added regularly.
+It supports LND, CLN, Eclair, Spark, LNpay, OpenNode, GetAlby, LightningTipBot, and with more being added regularly.

 See [LNbits Wiki](https://github.com/lnbits/lnbits/wiki/) for more detailed documentation.